 For this capsicum rice version, I used the green variety for capsicum, but you could go with any other variables such as the yellow or red peppers.
 The red peppers can sometimes be a little sweet too.
 So, you may have to adjust your spice level accordingly.

 Some of my friends that have tried this recipe claim that this was as good as any “Pulao” or vegetable rice that you can find in restaurants.
 But this recipe is a lot easier than any other kind.
-I find this as a great option for a weekday dinner or a potluck party.
+I find this an excellent option for a weekday dinner or a potluck party.

 When we’re pressed for time like we always seem to be, it seems easy and justified to turn to a frozen option as a quick meal option.
 Let this recipe serve as that gentle reminder that nudges you to prepare this wonderful option instead.